picozzimichele/picozzimichele/README.md

 **`Full Stack Developer Solidity - Web3`**

-I am a full-stack developer currently building on Web3 and Solidity.
+I am a full-stack developer currently building Smart Contracts in Solidity and Web3.
 You can check some of my repos and have a look through my code, and if you like some design and ideas feel free to take inspiration from it 👨🏼‍💻

 Always open to new ideas and I like to experiment.
 Since I like to work remotely and surf, in my spare time I launched CoworkSurf https://www.coworksurf.com/ to allow people to find easily remote places with good internet next to amazing surf spots!